 Second, obviously there are unique concerns for job seekers with disabilities that can mean the difference in being hired or not.
-The ODA is offering seminars and sessions on the optimal ways to disclose a disability to employers, reasonable accommodations on the job, your rights as a jobseeker with disabilities.
-Check out our events page to see when these are scheduled or ask your ODA counselor for more information: http://disability.unt.edu/events (There's even free pizza!) and view the excellent disability employment transition videos at http://distance.tsbvi.edu/employment-law.html.
+The ODA is offering seminars and sessions on the optimal ways to disclose a disability to employers, reasonable accommodations on the job, your rights as a jobseeker with disabilities and you can view the excellent disability employment transition videos at http://www.tsbvi.edu/distance/employment-law.html.

-Lastly, the ODA will be hosting or collaborating with the following off-campus programs wrp.gov (Fall 2014), http://www.cosdonline.org/full-access, http://ehrweb01.aaas.org/entrypoint/, http://www.washington.edu/doit/Brochures/overview.html.
-We are also developing further initiatives with state and local government.
-Visit the preceding links to see if they are right for you!
+Lastly, the ODA will be hosting or collaborating with the following off-campus programs https://wrp.gov (Fall semesters only), http://www.cosdonline.org/full-access,http://www.viscardicenter.org/services/nbdc/emerging-leaders/, http://ehrweb01.aaas.org/entrypoint/, http://www.washington.edu/doit/Brochures/overview.html.

 Each summer, the American Association of People with Disabilities (AAPD) places college students, graduate students and recent graduates with disabilities in paid internships in the Washington, DC area.
 The internships are with Congressional offices, federal agencies and nonprofit and for-profit organizations.
 Program is open to students or recent graduates with any type of disability.
 Visit their website for an application and deadlines.